vmware-tanzu/velero/docs/restic.md

 # Restic Integration

-As of version 0.9.0, Velero has support for backing up and restoring Kubernetes volumes using a free open-source backup tool called
+Velero has support for backing up and restoring Kubernetes volumes using a free open-source backup tool called [restic][1].
-[restic][1].

 Velero has always allowed you to take snapshots of persistent volumes as part of your backups if you’re using one of the supported cloud providers’ block storage offerings (Amazon EBS Volumes, Azure Managed Disks, Google Persistent Disks).
-Starting with version 0.6.0, we provide a plugin model that enables anyone to implement additional object and block storage backends, outside the main Velero repository.
+We also provide a plugin model that enables anyone to implement additional object and block storage backends, outside the main Velero repository.

 We integrated restic with Velero so that users have an out-of-the-box solution for backing up and restoring almost any type of Kubernetes volume*.
 This is a new capability for Velero, not a replacement for existing functionality.
 If you're running on AWS, and